 She appointed industrial designer, Achille Castiglioni to make a number of customised pieces and Franco Albini and Gio Ponti to design the rest of the furnishings.

-In 1982, Sydney’s career in the retail industry ended abruptly when he was dethroned in a boardroom takeover by South African Breweries while he was in the USA undergoing heart bypass surgery for the 2nd time.
-It sparked a longstanding family feud.
+On Valentine' Day in 1982, Sydney’s career in the retail industry ended abruptly when he was dethroned in a boardroom takeover by South African Breweries while he was in the USA undergoing heart bypass surgery for the 2nd time.
+However, he still had his shares worth R54 million in the holding company.
+He decided to sell them to SA Breweries saying at the time, "It is important for a man to prove himself in life, but there is no need to do it endlessly."

 Nevertheless, he was a multi-millionaire, a man of means who deeply appreciated the finer things in life.
 His Coromandel Estate that had been his weekend passion became his new career.
 It would appear that his wife and children were not happy with his decision to sell his shares to S.A.B. and spend most of his time at Coromandel.
+His new interests sparked a family feud.

 Sydney Press turned his astute business acumen in a new direction and engaged in his enthusiasm for horse racing when he entered the world of racehorse breeding.
 Zanusco had already designed and built a magnificent stable block with stone walls, Yellow-wood doors and slate tiled roof.
 There was a separate yearling barn.
 Sydney had Charlotte Stubs, the doyenne of horse knowledge in South Africa, bring back from Ireland, Germany and Sweden, Warmbloods to his stables for breeding purposes.